 “Why, for example, didn’t California Stem Cell Treatment Centers get a warning letter for all the other treatments they are doing?
 It leaves me a bit perplexed,” he said.
 “Why is the FDA so focused on these vials and not on the broader array of marketing claims that California Stem Cells was making?”

 Solomon said that “by providing unproven treatments to chronically ill or injured patients,” these clinics are not only taking advantage of patients, they are “muddying the scientific waters of clinical trials that are trying to show whether a treatment does or does not work.”

 In its statements Monday, the FDA notes the “handful of bad actors” in the stem cell space, Turner observed.
 (Meyer repeated the FDA’s assertion that it’s only “a small number of unscrupulous actors who have seized on the clinical promise of regenerative medicine.”)

-"Whereas I look and I see hundreds of companies," said Turner, who published a paper
+“Whereas I look and I see hundreds of companies,” said Turner, who published a paper on the practice.

 Ultimately, Turner is glad for the FDA’s actions.